mina-android/FitVerse/README.md

 ## Screenshots

-> Place your screenshots in `screenshots/` with the filenames below.

 | Onboarding | Sign In | Profile Setup |
 |------------|---------|----------------|
 | ![Onboarding](screenshots/onboarding.png) | ![Sign In](screenshots/sign_in.png) | ![Profile Setup](screenshots/profile_setup.png) |